gcc-mirror/gcc/gcc/ada/doc/gnat_rm/standard_and_implementation_defined_restrictions.rst

 -----------------------
 .. index:: No_Multiple_Elaboration

-[GNAT] Normally each package contains a 16-bit counter used to check for access before elaboration, and to control multiple elaboration attempts.
-This counter is eliminated for units compiled with the static model of elaboration if restriction `No_Elaboration_Code` is active but because of the need to check for multiple elaboration in the general case, these counters cannot be eliminated if elaboration code may be present.
-The restriction `No_Multiple_Elaboration` allows suppression of these counters in static elaboration units even if they do have elaboration code.
-If this restriction is used, then the situations in which multiple elaboration is possible, including non-Ada main programs, and Stand Alone libraries, are not permitted, and will be diagnosed by the binder.
+[GNAT] When this restriction is active, we are not requesting control-flow preservation with -fpreserve-control-flow and the static elaboration model is used, the compiler is allowed to suppress the elaboration counter normally associated with the unit, even if the unit has elaboration code.
+This counter is typically used to check for access before elaboration and to control multiple elaboration attempts.
+If the restriction is used, then the situations in which multiple elaboration is possible, including non-Ada main programs and Stand Alone libraries, are not permitted and will be diagnosed by the binder.

 No_Nested_Finalization
 ----------------------